fedimint/fedimint/docs/dev-running.md

 Usage: fedimint-cli [OPTIONS] <COMMAND>

 Commands:
-  version-hash         Print the latest git commit hash this bin. was build with peg-in-address       Generate a new peg-in address, funds sent to it can later be claimed api                  Send direct method call to the API.
-If you specify --peer-id, it will just ask one server, otherwise it will get consensus from all servers peg-in               Issue notes in exchange for a peg-in proof reissue              Reissue notes received from a third party to avoid double spends validate             Validate notes without claiming them (only checks if signatures valid, does not check if nonce unspent) spend                Prepare notes to send to a third party as a payment peg-out              Withdraw funds from the federation ln-pay               Pay a lightning invoice via a gateway fetch                Fetch (re-)issued notes and finalize issuance process info                 Display wallet info (holdings, tiers) ln-invoice           Create a lightning invoice to receive payment via gateway wait-invoice         Wait for incoming invoice to be paid wait-block-height    Wait for the fed to reach a consensus block height decode-connect-info  Decode connection info into its JSON representation encode-connect-info  Encode connection info from its constituent parts connect-info         Config enabling client to establish websocket connection to federation join-federation      Join a federation using it's ConnectInfo list-gateways        List registered gateways switch-gateway       Switch active gateway backup               Upload the (encrypted) snapshot of mint notes to federation restore              Restore the previously created backup of mint notes (with `backup` command) decode-transaction   Decode a transaction hex string and print it to stdout signal-upgrade       Signal a consensus upgrade epoch-count          Gets the current epoch count last-epoch           Gets the last epoch force-epoch          Force processing an epoch status               Show the status according to the `status` endpoint config-decrypt
+  version-hash     Print the latest git commit hash this bin. was build with peg-in-address   Generate a new peg-in address, funds sent to it can later be claimed peg-in           Issue notes in exchange for a peg-in proof reissue          Reissue notes received from a third party to avoid double spends validate         Validate notes without claiming them (only checks if signatures valid, does not check if nonce unspent) spend            Prepare notes to send to a third party as a payment peg-out          Withdraw funds from the federation ln-pay           Pay a lightning invoice via a gateway fetch            Fetch (re-)issued notes and finalize issuance process info             Display wallet info (holdings, tiers) ln-invoice       Create a lightning invoice to receive payment via gateway wait-invoice     Wait for incoming invoice to be paid join-federation  Join a federation using it's ConnectInfo list-gateways    List registered gateways switch-gateway   Switch active gateway backup           Upload the (encrypted) snapshot of mint notes to federation restore          Restore the previously created backup of mint notes (with `backup` command) ng admin dev completion help             Print this message or the help of the given subcommand(s)
-  config-encrypt
-  ng
-  completion
-  help                 Print this message or the help of the given subcommand(s)

 Options:
-      --data-dir <WORKDIR>   The working directory of the client containing the config and db [env: FM_DATA_DIR=/tmp/nix-shell.f1yupU/fm-rDEN/cfg]
-      --our-id <OUR_ID>      Peer id of the guardian [env: FM_OUR_ID=] --password <PASSWORD>  Guardian password for authentication [env: FM_PASSWORD=] -h, --help                 Print help
+      --data-dir <WORKDIR>   The working directory of the client containing the config and db [env: FM_DATA_DIR=] --our-id <OUR_ID>      Peer id of the guardian [env: FM_OUR_ID=] --password <PASSWORD>  Guardian password for authentication [env: FM_PASSWORD=] -h, --help                 Print help